How to Set Financial Goals

 Tracking your progress is essential to staying on course, whether you use a budgeting app, a spreadsheet or a notebook.

 Regularly checking your progress can help you stay motivated.
-It can also help to celebrate small wins along the way – hitting a savings milestone or paying off a debt can be a big accomplishment.
-And remember, it’s important to understand that setbacks can happen and to have a way to adjust your plans if they do.
+It can also help to celebrate small wins along the way — hitting a savings milestone or paying off a debt can be a big accomplishment.
+And remember, it’s important to understand that setbacks can happen and to have a plan in place to adjust if they do.

 Short-term goals